 There will be a pre-swim meeting before the swim day.
 Registration will add you to a mailing list and you will receive updates.
 This meeting serves to answer questions, discuss logistics, and also as fun meet-n-greet.

-The swim will take place the evening of August 18th but is highly dependent on the sea and weather conditions.
-The decision to swim or not will be made the previous evening.
+The swim will take place August 18th at 7am but is highly dependent on the sea and weather conditions.
+The decision to swim or not will be made the previous evening, and if necessary the swim will be postponed to August 19th.
 The direction of the swim (to or from Bell Island) will also be made with preference given to leaving from Bell Island.
 Participants will be contacted via email or text message.

 The course of the swim is just North of the ferry terminals in both Bell Island and Portugal Cove St. Phillips.